djacidfx/Best-Freebies-and-Giveaways/README.md

 # Source Code
 This is a list of source code that has freebie giveaways listed on their site either weekly or monthly.
- - [Codester](https://www.codester.com/free/) - Freebies every week!
-Discover more then 15.000 web development resources created by our global community of developers and designers.
-Start creating amazing web sites and apps today.
+ - [Codester](https://www.codester.com/free/) - Codester is an online marketplace where developers and designers can buy and sell various web development assets.
+Weekly freebie items
- - [CodeCanyon](https://codecanyon.net/) - One of the biggest marketplaces on the internet, you can get monthly freebies at the bottom of the home page.
+ - [CodeCanyon](https://codecanyon.net/) - One of the biggest marketplaces on the internet to buy and sell code, you can get monthly freebies at the bottom of the home page.
- - [piecex](https://www.piecex.com/eng/products/free) - Always free Community code and weekly giveaways of paid source code
+ - [piecex](https://www.piecex.com/eng/products/free) - PieceX is an AI-powered marketplace that connects buyers and sellers of software source code.
+With an always free Community code and weekly giveaways of paid source code.

   # Gaming
   This is a list of gaming sites that has freebie games or giveaway game assets listed on their site either weekly or monthly.